laravel-commode/common/README.md

 Ajax separation calls are disabled by default, but you can enable it by overriding ``protected $separateRequests`` and setting it to ``protected $separateRequests = true;``.
-To define an ajax method simply adding 'ajax_' prefix to your method name.
+To define an ajax method simply adding 'ajax' prefix to your method name.
 Example:

     <?php namespace MyApp\Domain\Areas\Site\Controllers;